andras-simonyi/org-cite-csl-activate/README.md

   weirdly, because the rendered citation is not removed and the user is unable to see what is happening under the replaced text until everything gets deleted;
 + citation rendering is not disambiguated (only within the same citation);
-+ rendering a large number of citations may be slow, my (old) laptop renders approximately 40 citations per second.
++ rendering a large number of citations using `org-cite-csl-activate-render-all` may be slow, my (old) laptop renders approximately
+  40 citations per second.